ChemEXL/BiCEV/README.md

 * Compound and gene expression datasets (including GSE70138, gene-knockdown profiles, and combined signatures of synergistic drug pairs) can be downloaded from the `dataset` folder in this link: https://kmutt.me/bicev_data.
 * Please copy the downloaded datasets to the `data` folder to implement.
-* The weights of CLA and BiCEV models are also provided in the `weights` folder in the same link.
+* The weights of CLA and BiCEV models are also provided  in the same link in the `weights` folder.

 ### Installation